Ensign Edward Joseph Philippe

 was certified to fly the F6F-3 and he signed

 his Certification here along with O'Hare.
-Both papers are stapled into
+Both papers are

 Philippe's logbook!
-On June 15, 48 pilots and 36 F6F-3's shipped out and
+On June 15, 48 pilots and 36 F6F-3's shipped

-they arrived at Puunene Naval Air Station on Maui June 23, 1943 and assigned
+they arrived at Puunene Naval Air Station on Maui June 23, 1943

 to the USS Enterprise to begin training.